zsofimajor/aliit-builder-hub/builder-guide/index.md

 <blockquote>Builders must demonstrate activity across <strong>at least two lanes (one of them being Building)</strong> before progressing to Tier 1.</blockquote>

 <div class="card">
 Builders who don't demonstrate building skills during their phase — including at least one successful Building quest submission — won't be eligible for Fellowship.
-Completing a technical quest is a baseline expectation, not a guarantee, since Fellowship decisions are based on a broader evaluation of contributions and impact.
+Completing only technical quests is a baseline expectation, not a guarantee, since Fellowship decisions are based on a broader evaluation of contributions and impact.
 </div>

 <div class="card-grid">